 The Post-9/11 GI Bill provides financial support for education and housing to individuals with at least 90 days of aggregate service after September 10, 2001, or individuals discharged with a service-connected disability after 30 days.
-You must have received an honorable discharge to be eligible to be eligible for the Post-9/11 GI Bill.
+You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.